As published by Lifein10Minutes *edited May 2020*

 If I took my black skin off for a day … pressurized prejudices, subtle discriminations, systematic oppression … wouldn’t even cross my mind.
 I wouldn’t mind asking to speak to a manager if I didn’t get my way.
 I’d mind my own business while black bodies got pushed up against police cars for the same red light I ran earlier today.
 I wouldn’t mind asking black girls where she got all that booty from or black boys if the rumors are true.

-And if someone dared try to call me racist, I’d remind them that I had a black roommate in college who I’d invite to my wedding just to round things out.
+And if someone dared try to call me racist, I’d remind them that I had a black roommate in college who I’d invite to my wedding cause I’m disgusted by white people too.
 Or that my cousin has kids by a black guy and he takes care of them.
-Or that black people should feel lucky to be in this country because Africa is so third world!
+Or that black people should feel lucky to be in this country because Africa is tough!

 I was gonna do it.
 Take off my black skin for a day to help me navigate white spaces, be less offended by the just-jokes and turn off my Ebonics so I wouldn’t be called uneducated.
 But if I take mine off, removing my skin as if it isn’t the very fabric of my soul, I just need to know, who’s willing to put mine on?